 There are many things you can do with a GCSE in History.
 You could choose to continue with the study of History by taking A Level History in the sixth form or at college or you could use your knowledge of history to support other A Level courses such as English Literature, Geography or Art.
 A GCSE in History shows that you have a high level of literacy and that you are able to analyse complex information.
 These skills are highly valued by colleges and employers.
 Employment opportunities where skills gained through the study of history are particularly valued include journalism, media, law, teaching and human resources.

-Key Contact: Mrs Fullthorpe bfullthorpe@clcc.college
+Key Contact: Mr Atherton satherton@clcc.college or Mr Wilkins bwilkins@clcc.college